 You connect your sites using a migration code.
 This can be found by going to WPML → Translation Management and clicking the Automatic Translation tab.
 Click Settings and expand the Connected sites menu.

 Then, enter that migration code by following the same steps on your other site.
 Click Enter the connection key of another site and paste the migration code you copied.

 If one of your sites already has a pay-as-you-go account set up, there is no migration code available to copy.
 Instead, you have to enter the migration codes of your other sites by clicking Connect other site.

 In some cases, the system might prevent you from connecting sites.
-Here is a list of rules that should help you understand when and why you cannot connect sites.
+Here are a couple of reasons why this might happen.

 If both sites have active, separate accounts for automatic translation you need to: